Masters in Midwifery

 - Successful students will need to leave their current employment or take a career break (where possible) to allow them to progress to the programme.
 They will then be employed by their Host Trust on a Band 5 salary.

-- There will be information sessions for interested candidates; download a promotional flyer for more information
+- There will be information sessions for interested candidates; dates will be publicised shortly.

 How to apply